How Much Does Hot Water System Installation Cost?

 Installation costs will vary depending on the complexity of the job.
 If a consumer is only replacing an existing water heating unit with the same type at the same location, they may only need to pay $250 to $700 to get the job done.
 Plumbing or electrical upgrades or the addition of new valves can add to the cost: new legislation dictates that all hot water systems are to be fitted with tempering valves that reduce the risk of scalding to the end user, and they can add up to $150 to $200 to the bottom line.

 Ease of access to the installation location is also a determining factor.
-If additional manpower, labour and/or equipment is required to get the essential components of a hot water system over challenges presented by the existing structure, additional charges will inevitably be incurred.
+If additional manpower, labor and/or equipment is required to get the essential components of a hot water system over challenges presented by the existing structure, additional charges will inevitably be incurred.
 Finally, the hourly rate for professional installers can vary not only locally, but from region to region.

 Thankfully, all these costs can be offset by rebates and incentives provided by the Australian government.
-Discounts and special offers are available for businesses and households for the purchase and installation of new hot water systems that are energy efficient, run on clean energy, or both.
+Discounts and special offers are available for businesses and households for the purchase and installation of new hot water systems that are energy efficient, run on clean energy or both.
 Residents and business owners in WA can receive a financial benefit to help with the cost of the purchase of an eligible solar water heater under the Small-scale Renewable Energy Scheme.

 To obtain an accurate estimate for your hot water system installation, we recommend getting quotes from local hot water installation or plumbing service companies in your area.